ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

         = after(after(cGetFC))(cGetBalance);
     ```

 So the point-free style `getBalanceInFC` is just `after(after(cGetFC))(cGetBalance)`.
 It's short and abstract but it's totally confusing!
-Even though the point free style does has its advatages, if we extract the combinator:
+Even though the point free style does has its advatages, if we extract the pattern above into a combinator:

 ```Javascript
 const owl
     // = f => g => after(after(f))(g);
     = after(after)(after); // applying same rules above
 ```

-The Haskell version of it looks much more terrifying:
+and its Haskell version of it looks much more terrifying:

 ```Haskell
 -- because it looks like an owl